theochem/B3DB/README.md

 `ALOGPS` version 2.1 can be accessed at http://www.vcclab.org/lab/alogps/.

-The materials and data under this repo are under
+The materials and data under this repo are distributed under the [CC0 Licence](http://creativecommons.org/publicdomain/zero/1.0/).
-[CC0 Licence](http://creativecommons.org/publicdomain/zero/1.0/).